 - All boats must carry a Coast Guard approved flotation device for each person on their vessel plus an approved EPIRB and/or PLB plus an approved fire extinguisher and all other safety devices required by the Coast Guard.
 Go to http://myfwc.com/boating/safety-education/equipment/ for current Coast Guard regulations.

 - A team may request to use a back up boat.
 The change in boat must be submitted in writing at least 1 days prior to the affected tournament & approved by the committee.

-- If an approved Team Boat experiences mechanical issues on their approved boat they may request to use a back up boat up until the shot gun start.
-If the team boat breaks down after the shot gun start they will not be allowed to fish that event.
-If a break down occurs the morning of the tournament but occurs prior to the shot gun start, the team may call the Tournament Director and request a boat change and a late check out.
+- If an approved Team Boat experiences mechanical issues on their approved boat they may request to use a back up boat up until 7am on tournament day.
+If the team boat breaks down after 7am on tournament day they will not be allowed to fish that event.

-- Teams will be advised after the 4pm weather advisory on the Friday preceding the tournament if the tournament will be postponed.
-However, the Tournament Committee reserves the right to cancel a tournament up until check out.
+- Teams will be advised after the 4pm weather advisory on the Friday preceding the tournament or sooner if the tournament will be postponed.
+However, the Tournament Committee reserves the right to cancel a tournament up until 7am on tournament day.